liflab/beepbeep-3-book/markdown/custom/README.md

 				StreamVariable.Z);
 ```

-However, if we want to reuse this function in various programs, we need to copy-paste this instruction multiple times --with all the problems associated with copy-pasting.
+However, ifthis function needs to be reused in various programs, the previous instruction has to be copy-pasted multiple times --which creates all the problems associated with copy-pasting.
 A better practice would be to create a `CustomFunctionTree` that encapsulates the creation of the function inside its constructor.
 This can be done by creating a new class that extends `FunctionTree`, like this:

 ``` java
 public class CustomFunctionTree extends FunctionTree